brooklynrail/brooklynrail-platform/content/events/2022/08/a-conversation-on-chris-burden.md

 ---
-title: A Conversation on Chris Burden
+title: A Conversation about Chris Burden and “California Art”
-deck: Featuring Alexander Dumbadze, Yayoi Shionoiri, and friends
+deck: Featuring Alexander Dumbadze, Sydney Stutterheim and Yayoi Shionoiri
-summary: Art history professor Alexander Dumbadze joins art lawyer Yayoi Shionoiri for a conversation.
+summary: Art history professor Alexander Dumbadze and art historian Sydney Stutterheim joins art lawyer Yayoi Shionoiri for a conversation.
 We conclude with a poetry reading.
 people:
   - person: zan-dumbadze
   - person: yayoi-shionoiri